 }

-: The actual webhook data, which varies by type.
+}type: The webhook event type (currently "order_update")body: The actual webhook data, which varies by type.
 For order updates, contains the complete order information.For security reasons, you should always verify that webhook requests are coming from Two-Coin.
 Each webhook request includes signature headers that you can use for verification.

-: Your merchant codeTo verify a webhook signature, you need to reconstruct the signed message and compare signatures:
+x-webhook-signature: HMAC-SHA256 signature (hex-encoded)x-webhook-timestamp: ISO 8601 formatted timestamp of webhook generation (e.g., "2024-01-15 14:30:00 UTC")x-webhook-merchant: Your merchant codeTo verify a webhook signature, you need to reconstruct the signed message and compare signatures:

-merchant_code + timestamp + payload
+merchant_code + unix_timestamp_seconds + payload_json// Node.js example

 const crypto = require('crypto');